oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

   * How much work did the job manage to do?
   * If the job encountered a problem, what caused it?

 When implementing the `run()` method, make liberal usage of small and simple `PTransform`s and `DoFn`s.
-You must also be careful to only use legal constructs:
+You must also be careful to only use the following legal constructs:

 | Operation       | Do use                                 | Do not use                     |
 | --------------- | -------------------------------------- | ------------------------------ |
 | Getting models  | ndb_io.GetModels(ModelName.query(...)) | ModelName.get_multi()          |
 | Putting models  | model_pcoll \| ndb_io.PutMulti()       | ModelName.put_multi(models)    |
 | Deleting models | model_pcoll \| ndb_io.DeleteMulti()    | ModelName.delete_multi(models) |

+If you think you need to use something else -- e.g. files/etc. -- please talk to @brianrodri/@vojtechjelinek first.
+Some of these -- typically operations defined by datastore_services -- don't work on Apache Beam in production, while they might work locally.

 ---